Saudi Founding Day

 Saudi Founding Day (يوم التأسيس السعودي), officially the Founding Day (يوم التأسيس), is a public holiday in Saudi Arabia celebrated annually on February 22 to commemorate the enthronement of Muhammad bin Saud as the emir of the oasis town of Diriyah in 1727 following the death of his father Saud al-Muqrin, the eponymous ancestor of the al-Saud family.
 His hereditary succession is considered as the prelude to the inception of the First Saudi State, the antecedent to the Second Saudi State and present-day Kingdom of Saudi Arabia.
-It was founded in 2022 on its 295th anniversary when King Salman issued a royal decree that designated it as a legal holiday to be observed as per the Gregorian calendar.
+It was founded in 2022 on its 295th anniversary when King Salman bin Abdulaziz issued a royal decree that designated it as a legal holiday to be observed as per the Gregorian calendar.
 It is one of the three non-religious national holidays observed in the country, other being the Saudi National Day and Saudi Flag Day.

 History and background

-The death of Saud bin Muhammad al-Muqrin in around 1726 paved the way for his son, Muhammad to succeed him as the emir of Diriyah in Najd.
+The death of Saud bin Muhammad al-Muqrin in 1726 paved the way for his son, Muhammad to succeed him as the emir of Diriyah in Najd.
 His hereditary succession to his father's throne is considered to be the inceptive point for the birth of the Emirate of Diriyah, otherwise known as the First Saudi State.
 In 1744, he forged an alliance with Muhammad bin Abdul Wahhab, a reformist Sunni Islamic scholar who sought asylum following expulsion from his hometown of Uyayna due to his perceived devious teachings.
 Ibn Wahhab would later turn out to be the spiritual muse of the embryonic emirate and his teachings serving as an exuberant force for future conquests and expeditions of the Arabian Peninsula by successive imams of the First Saudi State in the name of reviving theological monotheism and eradicating conceived innovative deviant beliefs amongst Muslims.
 The conquests would last until 1818 when the Ottoman Egyptian army led by Muhammad Ali Pasha and Ibrahim Pasha launched a retaliatory offensive into Najd, pressing hard and subsequently laying siege to Diriyah and vanquishing the First Saudi State in the process.

 However, almost six years later in 1824, Turki bin Abdullah al-Saud would retake Diriyah and Riyadh and restore the Saudi rule by driving the Ottoman Egyptian forces out of Najd and establishing the Second Saudi State.
 The polity would go on to exist for 67 years until 1891 when the Hai'l based Rashidi tribe deposed the al-Saud dynasty and sent its last leader, Abdul Rahman bin Faisal al-Saud and his family to exile.